Web Development

 3. Trello

-Trello is an online platform that facilitates project management for teams.
+Trello is an online platform that facilitates team project management.
 It tracks tasks and workflows using cards, lists, and boards.
 Users may make cards for specific activities, add lists to display work phases, and set up boards for various projects.
 It’s easy to rearrange cards, assign tasks, establish deadlines, and add files or notes due to the drag-and-drop tool.
-To meet the various project requirements, Trello also provides configurable labels, checklists, and connectors.
+Trello also offers customizable connections, checklists, and labels to satisfy the different project requirements.

 4. Slack